Chart Color Schemes

 Kawungan ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Kawungan's cultural diversity was found to be below average, with 82.7% of its population born in Australia, 90.7% being citizens, and 94.7% speaking English only at home.
-Christianity was the main religion, comprising 53.1% of Kawungan's population.
-Judaism was overrepresented, making up 0.1% compared to the region's 0.1%.
+The predominant religion in Kawungan is Christianity, comprising 53.1% of the population.
+However, Judaism is overrepresented, making up 0.1% compared to the region's 0.1%.

 Frequently Asked Questions - Diversity